-Missiles target US warship off Yemen
+Yemen: Missiles target US warship, Pentagon says

 Washington has backed a Saudi-led coalition fighting to prevent Houthi rebels allied with Iran and forces loyal to Yemen's deposed President Ali Abdullah Saleh from taking power in Yemen.

-But on Saturday the US said it was reevaluating its support after an airstrike on a wake in Sanaa that local health officials said killed at least 155 people.
+But on Saturday the US said it was reevaluating its support after the deadly wake airstrike.

 The Saudi-led coalition had earlier denied accusations that it was responsible for the attack and said it would "immediately investigate" reports that its warplanes were behind the airstrikes, according to the official Saudi Press Agency.